 - Core Standards

+- General Practice Ambulatory

 - General Practice (GP)

-- Emergency Service Clinic (ESC)

 - Veterinary Hospital

-Core standards are relevant to all veterinary practices and reflect mainly legal requirements which must be met in running a veterinary practice, together with guidance as set out in the RCVS Code of Professional Conduct.
+Core Standards are relevant to all veterinary practices and reflect mainly legal requirements which must be met in running a veterinary practice, together with guidance as set out in the RCVS Code of Professional Conduct.

-Every practice premises within the Scheme must meet Core Standards for all species treated.
+Every practice premises within the Scheme must meet Core Standards for all species treated at that site.

 To achieve Core Standards practices must meet the Core requirements in all relevant modules.
 Thus if a practice did not undertake any surgery at the premises then it would be exempt from the requirements of this module.
+There is one exception to this rule, namely that equine practices accredited to Core Standard must have the ability to examine a horse's mouth using a gag and suitable light source even if they do not routinely carry out dentistry on site.